TECHCOMM 3003 - Ethics and Cultural Aspects of Entrepreneurship

 Required ResourcesThe University’s preferred textbook supplier is Unibooks: http://www.unibooks.com.au/

-No Text book is required for this course.
+No Text book required.

 The following readings will be made available through MyUni: